 Surviving Kidnappers: Precautions, Influence, Strategic Tools is an excellent book for anyone who worries about being kidnapped.

 From 2013-2018 I traveled to all 54 African countries, including all the ones where kidnapping is a serious risk.
 Although I took precautions, I wish I had read this book before my trip.
-Unfortunately, it just came out so I missed out.
-But you can benefit from it now.

-The book teaches you how to prevent a kidnapping in the first place.
-For instance, whenever getting into a taxi (or any car), take a photo of the license plate (and the driver) and then email it a friend.
+The 2022 book teaches you how to prevent a kidnapping in the first place.
+For instance, whenever getting into a taxi (or any car), take a photo of the license plate (and the driver) and then email it to a friend.
 Tell the driver that you’re doing this so that he doesn’t come up with any bright ideas to make an unnecessary detour.

 His advice is sound, including: